art-glazunov/Sentiment-analysis-project/README.md

 by Artem Glazunov

-Educational project on creating SA models for reviews You can find the whole branch of creation, final model and simple demo on Flask, as well as screenchots.
+Educational project on creating SA models for reviews You can find the whole branch of creation, final model and simple demo on Flask, as well as screenshots.